 The former Portuguese colony of Macau entered the 21st century with all guns blazing and the development has been skyrocketing ever since.
 Now known as the ‘Las Vegas of the East’, global casino and entertainment corporations are keen to maintain this growth in establishing massive integrated resorts in the territory.
 Tens of millions of tourists flock here annually and there appears to be few signs of a slowdown.

 However, Macau is not just about chancing one’s hand on the gaming tables.
-It’s a historic UNESCO World Heritage city with glamorous dining, shopping and relaxation opportunities.
+It’s a historic UNESCO World Heritage city with plenty of places to visit, glamorous dining, shopping and relaxation opportunities.